-On the surface, it seems logical that sincere friends of an Israeli-Palestinian peace would be nervous about reconciliation between Fatah and Hamas, given the latter’s terrorist history and declared unwillingness to recognize Israel.
-But this understandable reaction -- hinted at by a U.S. government spokeswoman -- should be re-examined in light of the weak state of the existing “peace process.”
+On the surface, it seems logical that sincere friends of an Israeli-Palestinian peace would be nervous about reconciliation between Fatah and Hamas, given the latter’s declared unwillingness to recognize Israel.
+But this understandable reaction -- hinted at by a US government spokeswoman -- should be re-examined in light of the week state of the existing “peace process.”
 In fact, the Fatah-Hamas rapprochement may well be a positive development in the elusive search for a meaningful peace.

 Because everything involving Israel-Palestine is both convoluted and contentious, let me break it down into some simple propositions.
 Then, if you disagree, you can tell me where I've gone wrong.

-The only reason the peace process has been limping along at all is that U.S. President Barack Obama keeping it alive.
+The only reason the peace process has been limping along at all is that the Barack Obama keeping it alive.
 For Obama, the primary goal has been to tell Arab allies that, unlike George W. Bush, he’s not ignoring the issue.
-Obama certainly understands the probabilities of success are low, but the costs of ignoring the problem seem heavier than the costs of trying and failing to solve it, at least so long as expectations remain modest.
+Obama certainly understands that the probabilities of success were low, but the costs of ignoring the problem seemed heavier than the costs of trying and failing to solve it, at least so long as expectations remained modest, as they have done.

-For John Kerry, finally in the job he’s wanted for decades, taking on Middle East peace is the very essence of behaving like a U.S. secretary of state.
-In a world where U.S. capacities regarding China are limited, and Russian President Vladimir Putin is eating Obama’s lunch, shuttling back and forth between Israelis and Palestinians at least seems productive.
-Naturally, Kerry would love to have a deal and the Nobel Peace Prize that comes with it.
-His personal investment is enough leverage to make the Israelis and Palestinians pretend to talk -- but not enough to make them agree to something they otherwise don't really want.
+For John Kerry, finally in the job he’s wanted for decades, taking on Middle East peace is the very essence of behaving like a Secretary of State.
+In a world where US capacities regarding China are limited, and Vladimir Putin is eating Obama’s lunch, shuttling back and forth between Israelis and Palestinians is at least something productive for Kerry to do.
+Naturally Kerry would love to have a deal in the Noble peace prize that comes with it.
+The Secretary of State's personal investment is enough leverage to keep the Israelis and Palestinians to pretend talking -- but not enough to make them agree to something they otherwise don't really want.

-So the Hamas-Fatah reconciliation is a good thing for the possibility of meaningful peace.
-You can't make peace with half a people: You need all of them represented at the table.
-If the Palestinians can present a united front and willingness to negotiate, Israelis may well move toward political reconciliation over the possibility of a deal.
+- So the Hamas-Fatah reconciliation is a good thing for the possibility of meaningful peace.
+You can't make peace with half a people: you need all of them represented at the table.
+The Palestinians can present a united front and willingness to negotiate, it will be time for internal Israeli political reconciliation over the possibility of a deal.
 The prospects for that may look bleak at the moment, but in the past, the Israeli public has been able to elect governments with a mandate to negotiate whenever the Palestinians managed to look like serious partners.
-We probably have no more than a decade to go in which a two-state solution remains possible.
+We’re probably nearing the last decade in which a two state solution remains possible.
 Palestinian reconciliation is a precondition for peace.
 Here's hoping it sticks.